chandreshiit/oldhugo-website/content/authors/mohit/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Researchers
-- Alumni
-- Undergraduate Alumni
+- Graduate Students

 #any user groups to display on the page
-display_groups:
+#display_groups:
-- iBioSim Tool
+#- iBioSim Tool
-- Genetic Design Automation Area
+#- Genetic Design Automation Area
 ---

 Tyler has loved creating software since he was 13 years old.
 He helped Chris with visualization code in iBioSim.
 After graduation he founded Ever Accountable, a company that creates software to help people avoid and overcome pornography.
 He now leads a team of people at Ever Accountable who push the boundaries of technology and psychology to make pornography avoidance and recovery as easy as possible.